accetto/ubuntu-vnc-xfce/README.md

 They make also excellent long-term browsers, because the preferences and profiles can be pre-configured and also stored on external volumes that survive container destruction.

-There are two kinds of pre-configuration.
+There are two ways of customization.
 Firstly, it's possible to force Firefox preferences by modifying the provided **user.js** file.
-Secondly, it's possible to to use a complete Firefox profile, previously created on a volume.
+Secondly, it's possible to use a complete Firefox profile, previously created on a volume.
 The [HOWTO][wiki-howto] page in [Wiki][wiki] describes it in more details.

-Frequently used preferences and profiles can also be embedded into the user built images.
-The ready-to-use Dockerfiles are also provided (see [below](#user-content-image-set)).
+Frequently used preferences and profiles can also be embedded into user built images.
+The ready-to-use Dockerfiles are already provided (see [below](#user-content-image-set)).
+The [HOWTO][wiki-howto] page in [Wiki][wiki] describes how to build such images.

 The base images are best suited for creating headless [Ubuntu][docker-ubuntu] containers, used for learning, testing or development.